automation64/codeskel64/MarkDown/skeletons/ansible/aplatform64/aplatform64-role-full.md

 ### Prerequisites

-All the prerequisites listed in this section can be automatically resolved by enabling the role action `resolve_prereq: true`
+The Ansible engine must be already installed and configured for privileged access and remote execution.

-- Package managers for the target application are installed and enabled.
+In addition the following prerequisites can be automatically solved when running the playbook by setting the role action: `resolve_prereq: true`

-- **A:Platform64** package installer (core_package) runtime environment is ready.
+- Package manager for the target application is installed and enabled.

 ### Installation Procedure

-The role can be deployed by installing the Ansible-Collection from the Ansible Galaxy repository: [https://galaxy.ansible.com/serdigital64/X_COLLECTION_NAME_X](https://galaxy.ansible.com/serdigital64/X_COLLECTION_NAME_X)
+Manually install Ansible Collections from the Ansible Galaxy repository:

 ```shell
 # Install Ansible dependencies